UniMath/agda-unimath/src/synthetic-category-theory/synthetic-categories.lagda.md

 The theory of synthetic categories is not intended to be infinitely coherent.
-Similar to [wild category theory](wild-category-theory.md), some higher coherences are obviously missing.
+Similar to [wild category theory](wild-category-theory.md), some higher coherences, such as the Mac Lane pentagon and higher associahedra, are missing.
 Nevertheless, the theory is strong enough to embody a large amount of higher category theory.

 ## Definitions